utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 > **[Partner roles are available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

-Partner roles relate to [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) and are applied at the team and workspace level.
+Partner roles relate to [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) and are applied at the team, workspace, and collection level.
 There are different partner roles you can assign to team members and external partners:

 |  | For team members | For partners |
 | --- |:---:| --- |